Asgardians (Marvel Comics): Other versions

 Some comics set in alternate universes have claimed that they are not Gods.
 Rather, they are aliens whose science and abilities are advanced so far beyond the science and abilities of humans that the Asgardians appear to be magic, such as in "Earth X" where the Asgardians turned out to be the final evolution of manipulation by the Celestials.

 Other media

 Asgardians have appeared in films set in the Marvel Cinematic Universe, with Thor appearing in several films in the series.
-Tom Hiddleston portrays Loki in the films Thor, The Avengers, Thor: The Dark World and the upcoming Thor: Ragnarok and the two-part Avengers: Infinity War.
+Tom Hiddleston portrays Loki in the films Thor, The Avengers, Thor: The Dark World, Thor: Ragnarok and the two-part Avengers: Infinity War.

 The 2011 film Thor and the 2013 film Thor: The Dark World featured many unnamed Asgardians.
 Those films and other films in the series have featured Odin, Sif, Frigga, Heimdall, Volstagg, Fandral, and Hogun.